 Excluding a few quality brands of grain-free pet food like the ones I’ve recommended above, the “grain-free” label on most are usually used as a marketing tool to sell you an expensive designer pet food that is not necessarily healthier than standard pet food.

-If you do choose to get grain-free cat food, please evaluate the ingredients and nutrient amounts thoroughly.
+If you choose grain-free cat food, please thoroughly evaluate the ingredients and nutrient amounts.
 Opt for food that is lower in carbs and higher in protein.
 You may always consult your vet for recommendations – which reminds me: please keep in mind that a change in your cat’s diet is a serious undertaking.
 Always make sure to consult your vet when considering this drastic change.

 You listed the ideal percentages for a mature adult cat.
 However, I work with a rescue and I deal mostly in kittens.
 What kind of percentages should they have and at what ages?